petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/managing-object-entries-using-graphql.md

 !!! important
     During development, it's much easier to use Basic Auth, which passes credential data in the URL.
 Since this is insecure, never use this method for production.

-### Posting Entries with a Draft Status
+## Posting Entries with a Draft Status

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA132+`

 You can also post an object entry while setting its status.
-This example demonstrates how to add a new entry to the "Event Announcement" object with a draft status.
+This example demonstrates how to add a new entry to the *Event Announcement* object with a draft status.

 1. Construct the GraphQL query based on the schema documentation and place it in the query area at the top left window of the GraphQL client.